Let the Beat Go On

 "Let the Beat Go On" is a song recorded by Swedish musician and producer Dr. Alban.
 It was released by Cheiron in August 1994 as the third single from Alban's third studio album, Look Who's Talking (1994).
 The song is written and produced by Alban with Kristian Lundin and John Amatiello, and the chorus is sung by Swedish singers Nana Hedin and Jessica Folcker.
 It charted in many European countries, peaking at number-one in Spain, number three in Finland and number nine in Belgium.
-Jonathan Bate directed the accompanying music video.
+Jonathan Bate directed the accompanying music video, featuring Alban performing on a green grassmat, amidst female guitarists or sunflowers.

 Critical reception

 Larry Flick from Billboard magazine wrote that Dr. Alban "should easily match the success of the previous 'Away from Home' with this jaunty ditty, which combines elements of pop/rave, hi-NRG, and electro-trance.
 His tense vocal snaps over a twinkling array of keyboards that will remind some of vintage Giorgio Moroder.
 Behind the frenzied vocal/synth action is a giddy pop chorus that never leaves the brain after the first spin.
 Those who like to hang onto the cutting edge will probably prefer the riotous Jungle Speed mix.
 A gem from the set Look Who's Talking."
 Pan-European magazine Music & Media noted, "Probably the doctor's most one-dimensional Euro effort ever, he'll get automatic daytime airplay anyway because of the simple, unavoidable melody."